Bira/octopus-carnival/_drafts/wir-neverwinter-evernight.md

 Chasm, known locally as the Demon Pit, opened up in the corresponding Shadowfell coordinates.
 And while the eruption of mount Hotenow was a quick affair in the world, its shadowy counterpart continues to expel a slow and steady stream of lava that flows through the equivalent of the Neverwinter River's bed.
+Sometimes you can see crew-less ghost ships sailing the lava, docking in abandoned piers, and leaving after a few days.
 All of the other horrific stuff we'll see in the following posts was already there before that.

 ## Impressions